tamk2019/Server/README.md

 # Server
-Creating a server using ssh to remotely connetc to device, using shell skripting.<br />
+Creating a server using ssh to remotely connect to device, using shell skripting.<br />
 Probably apache/NGINX<br />

 MUST HAVE:<br />